nigoroll/libvmod-dynamic/README.rst

 ============

-This is an example skeleton for developing out-of-tree Varnish vmods.
+This is an example skeleton for developing out-of-tree Varnish vmods available from the 3.0 release.
 It implements the "Hello, World!" as a vmod callback.
-Not particularly useful in good hello world tradition, but demonstrates how to get the glue around a vmod working.
+Not particularly useful in good hello world tradition,but demonstrates how to get the glue around a vmod working.

 The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests